tandeshao/tp/docs/DeveloperGuide.md

     5. Note:
        - Name, phone, email and address are compulsory attributes that must be specified when using the add command.
        - If a contact with the same name, phone and email already exist, a duplicate error message will be shown.
        - Refer to [4.4.
-Duplicate detection](#44-duplicate-detection) for specific details about duplicate detection.
+Duplicate detection feature](#44-duplicate-detection-feature) for specific details about duplicate detection.

 <div style="page-break-after: always;"></div>